loganpkg/spot/README.md

 m4 has two classes of macros; built-in macros and user-defined macros.
 Built-in macros are written in C and can only be added or modified by editing the source code and recompiling.
-However you can undefine (remove) them and you can make renamed copies of them that behave exactly the same.
+However, you can undefine (remove) them and you can make renamed copies of them that behave the same.
 If you undefine a built-in macro (and you don't have a renamed copy), then you cannot get it back.